-General questions about claiming prizes may be answered by Florida Lottery district offices, the Player Information Line at (850) 487-7787, or by emailing our Customer Service Division.
+General questions about claiming prizes may be answered by Florida Lottery district offices, the Player Information Line at (850) 487-7787, or by contacting our Customer Service Office.
 We recommend that players contact the Florida Lottery district office in their area to confirm the hours of operation for same-day payment and to confirm the necessary documentation for their claim to be processed.

 Players should call the Player Information Line at (850) 487-7787 or TDD (850) 487-7784 for instructions and assistance.